Emphatic Newcastle win couldn't have come at a better time for Solskjaer and Man Utd | Goal.com

 United travel to Paris Saint-Germain on Tuesday for their opening Champions League group fixture and Kylian Mbappe and Neymar will be licking their lips at the prospect of coming up against such a flimsy back line.

-Victor Lindelof was easily turned in his own half in the build up to the hosts' opener and there should be alarm at the ease with which Saint-Maximin was able to skip past four of Solskjaer’s side.
+Victor Lindelof was easily turned in his own half in the build-up to the hosts' opener and there should be alarm at the ease with which Saint-Maximin was able to skip past four of Solskjaer’s players.

 While the defence might have looked one decent counter-attack away from a potential disaster, the attack was thriving.
-They finished with 28 shots and 14 on target, not a bad total for a front line missing two of their favoured three starting attackers with Anthony Martial suspended and Mason Greenwood absent.
+United finished with 28 shots and 14 on target, not a bad total for a front line missing two of their favoured three starters with Anthony Martial suspended and Mason Greenwood absent.

 Fernandes missing from the penalty spot, only the third missed penalty of his career, meant it took until the 86th minute for United to wrap up the three points.
 Donny van de Beek, who had come off the bench 10 minutes earlier, was instrumental in the build-up - strengthening his case to start in Paris - and it was a sublime, powerful finish from Fernandes to put United ahead.